isomerpages/ogp-sync/_for-employees/Data Sharing & Privacy.md

 ---
 ### **What data does Sync have access to?**

-Sync only pulls your health data (vaccination status, ART / PCR swab results) from the MOH database, and name and NRIC from MyInfo.
-With the exception of your mobile number, we do not store your data on Sync.
+Sync can only access your health data (vaccination status, ART / PCR swab results) from the MOH database, and your name and NRIC from Singpass.
+Apart from your mobile number, none of your other data is stored on Sync.

 ### **Does Sync store my health data?**

-Sync does not store your health data on our system.
-Your health data is stored securely in the MOH database and shared with organisations directly.
-Likewise, ART self-submitted swab tests submitted on Sync goes directly to the MOH database and organisations without being stored on Sync.
+Sync **does not** store your health data on our system.
+Your health data is stored securely in the MOH database, and shared directly with organisations you explicitly consent to.
+Results of ART tests you submit on Sync go directly to the MOH database and organisations that have your consent, without being stored on Sync.

-**Important: Remember to stop sharing your health records once you stopped working with an organisation.**
+**Important: Remember to stop sharing your health records once you stop working with an organisation.**

 ### **How does Sync protect privacy?**
 Sync is a consent based system that puts the control of user's health data in their hands.
 Users may share and remove access to their health data with organisations as and when required.